-Marine planning is a science-based tool regions can use to address specific ocean management challenges and advance economic development, conservation and/or other objectives.
+Marine planning is a natural and social science-based tool that coastal regions can use to address specific ocean management challenges and advance economic development, conservation and other objectives.
 Marine planning will support regional and sub-regional actions and decision making, as well as address relevant management priorities based on the needs, interests, and capacity of a given region or sub-region.
 Marine planning is intended to provide more coordinated and responsive federal engagement with state and tribal government partners, and the opportunity for all coastal and ocean interests in the region and sub-regions to share information and coordinate activities.
-A more coordinated approach will promote more efficient and effective decision making and enhance regional and sub-regional economic, environmental, social, and cultural well-being.